Marthym/jtomtom/trunk/readme.txt

 - Improve: Lot of refactor and translation comments
 - Fix: Chipset informations URL pointing on old web site.
 - Add: Automatic chipset detection in the choose chipset dialog
+- Add: Reset Quickfix data button on the Quickfix tab
+- Add: Check chipset for detect error

 ** jTomtom build 62 **
 - Fix: Bad parsing of new local db file